risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

     ('Paul Lewis', 35);
 ```

 These new changes will be reflected in the `atleast21` materialized view in RisingWave.
-We can check by querying from `atleast21` again.
+Check by querying from `atleast21` again.
 All users over the age of 21 should be listed.

 ```sql
  id | age |    name